saulpatinojr/Personal-WAFLens/README.md

 ## Important Notes

+- **ESLint v9 in Functions**: The `functions` directory has been upgraded to use ESLint v9 with a modern, flat configuration (`eslint.config.js`).
+This helps enforce code quality and consistency.
 - **Performance Note**: A significant page load delay was resolved by embedding an inline SVG favicon in the main layout.
 This prevents a blocking request for a missing `favicon.ico` file.
 - **Next.js `devIndicators.buildActivity` Deprecation**: The `devIndicators.buildActivity` option in `next.config.ts` is deprecated and has been removed.
 Please ensure your `next.config.ts` does not contain this property to avoid warnings or errors.
 The current configuration has been updated to reflect this change.
 - **Port Configuration**: To avoid conflicts between the Next.js development server and the Firebase emulator, the default Next.js port has been changed to `3001`.
 The Firebase emulators will run on their default ports (e.g., UI on 4000, Auth on 9099, Firestore on 8080).